To inspire undergraduate students to become engaged citizens and well-rounded scholars who are prepared to act.

 The Office of the Provost offers Curriculum Impact grants to encourage development and improvement of this initiative — further ingraining the concept into the identity of undergraduate education at Mason.

 Some featured undergraduate programs integrated into Mason Impact include:

 - Arlington Fellows (Global Health, Global Politics, Nonprofit, Peacebuilding, Social Innovation)

 - OSCAR: Office of Student Scholarship, Creative Activities, and Research (Undergraduate Research and Creative Activities

 Prepared to Act

-The Office of the Provost will award the first Curriculum Impact Grants to support educational innovation in Fall 2017.
-These grants will fund new multi-disciplinary undergraduate and graduate programs designed around the Mason Impact concept.
+The Office of the Provost awarded the first Curriculum Impact Grants to support educational innovation in Fall 2017.
+Since 2017, these grants have fund new multi-disciplinary undergraduate and graduate programs designed around the Mason Impact concept.